department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ## What's the net worth limit to qualify for a Veterans Pension?

-The 2018 net worth limit to qualify for a Veterans Pension is $123,600.
+The 2018 net worth limit to qualify for a Veterans Pension is $127,061.
 This amount will increase by the same percentage as any Social Security cost-of-living increase.
+The current penalty period rate is $2,230.

 ## Find your Maximum Annual Pension Rate (MAPR) amount